What Do You Call A Group Of Tigers

 1. Consider the Context: The most appropriate term depends on the context.
 If you're writing about tigers hunting, "ambush" might be the most fitting choice.
 If you're describing a group moving through their habitat, "streak" could be more appropriate.

-• For example, in a nature documentary narrating a hunt, you might say, "An ambush of tigers lay patiently in the tall grass, waiting for the opportune moment to strike the unsuspecting deer."
+• To give you an idea, in a nature documentary narrating a hunt, you might say, "An ambush of tigers lay patiently in the tall grass, waiting for the opportune moment to strike the unsuspecting deer."
 Here, "ambush" effectively captures the tension and strategic positioning of the tigers.

-• Alternatively, in a story about tracking tigers, you could write, "The researchers followed a streak of tigers as they moved through the dense jungle, their stripes blending seamlessly with the shadows."
+• Alternatively, in a story about tracking tigers, you could write, "The researchers followed a streak of tigers as they moved through the dense jungle, their stripes blending without friction with the shadows."
 Here, "streak" emphasizes the visual aspect and movement of the tigers.

 2. Use Descriptive Language: Don't be afraid to use descriptive language to supplement the collective noun.
 Instead of just saying "a group of tigers," you could say "a formidable ambush of tigers" or "a breathtaking streak of tigers."